schymane/MassBank-documentation/developer_documentation.md

 Then create a Tomcat server in eclipse.

 ### Populate database
 Before the MassBank webapp can serve the data the database needs to be filled.

-Clone the data from [MassBank-data](https://github.com/MassBank/MassBank-data) to a local directory and make sure the 'DataRootPath' in 'massbank.conf' is correctly set to your data repo.
-Run '/MassBank-lib/src/main/java/massbank/RefreshDatabase.java' from your data repo to populate your database.
+First otion is to clone the data from [MassBank-data](https://github.com/MassBank/MassBank-data) to a local directory and make sure the 'DataRootPath' in 'massbank.conf' is correctly set to your data repo.
+Run '/MassBank-lib/src/main/java/massbank/RefreshDatabase.java' from to populate your database.
+This way a `dev`-snapshot of the data can be installed.

+Second option is to download the sql dump from the latest release and import it into the database with `mysql -u root -h 127.0.0.1 -p < MassBank-2020.10.sql`.

 ### Run MassBank webapp
 Run the MassBank-project on the Tomcat server and access MassBank at [http://localhost:8080/MassBank/](http://localhost:8080/MassBank/).